smithy-lang/smithy/designs/mixins.md

 Mixins are defined in the JSON AST using the `mixins` property of structure and union shapes.
 The `mixins` property is a list of objects.
-To match every other shape target used in the AST, the object supports a single member named `target` which defines the absolute shape ID of a structure or union marked with the `smithy.api#mixin` trait.
+To match every other shape target used in the AST, the object supports a single member named `target` which defines the absolute shape ID of a shape marked with the `smithy.api#mixin` trait.

 ```json